 How do I stop the top of my pumpkin pie from cracking?

 This happens either because the pie has been overcooked in the oven (the pie filling will puff up and crack as it does so) or the pie has cooled too quickly.
 To stop this happening I turn the oven off relatively early (after just 25-30 minutes) but leave the pie in the oven to cool.
 This has two benefits…

 - Leaving it in the warm oven helps ensure that the middle of the pie sets perfectly so it’s soft but not runny.

 - It cools slowly, reducing the chance that it’ll crack.

-My pumpkin pie filling is grainy rather than smooth
+What can I do if my pumpkin pie filling is grainy rather than smooth?

 - Large bowl

 - Small sieve

 - Measuring spoons, jug & scales

 - Spoon & fork